powersync-ja/self-host-demo/demos/convex/README.md

 ## PowerSync Configuration

-PowerSync is included in this Docker Compose file with the Convex connector module.
-The configuration is generated automatically during setup:
+PowerSync is included in this Docker Compose file with the Convex connector module:

 - **Deploy key**: The Convex admin key is used as the deploy key for replication
 - **JWKS**: PowerSync verifies client tokens via the Convex Auth JWKS endpoint (`http://backend:3211/.well-known/jwks.json`)
 - **Storage**: MongoDB replica set for PowerSync bucket storage
 - **Sync rules**: The logged in user's rows from `lists` and `todos` tables are synced

-The generated config files are written to the shared Docker volume at `/setup/powersync.yaml` and `/setup/sync-config.yaml`.
+The service config lives in `powersync/service.yaml`, and sync rules live in `powersync/sync-config.yaml`.

 ## Authentication